sagemath/trac_to_gh/Issue 4056.md

 # Issue 4056: tab completion does not work in Google Chrome

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4056

 Original creator: ddrake